Financial Exploitation in Nursing Homes

 DID YOU KNOW YOU CAN PREVENT FINANCIAL ABUSE AND ELDER EXPLOITATION?

 According to the National Council on Aging shares that 1 in 10 elder is abused.
 Unfortunately, this same report informs us that only 1 in every 14 cases is reported.
 Understanding the warning signs of elder abuse and exploitation can help you protect yourself and your loved ones.
 Warning signs can include a caregiver who isolates his or her patient, unusual withdrawals from bank accounts the individual cannot explain, suddenly missing belongings or property, or suspicious signatures on financial documents.

 Let us share a few ways you can limit the exposure for yourself and the vulnerable adults you care about:

 - Create direct deposits to limit financial obligations

 - Visit, review and research caregivers and long-term care facilities before hiring them

 Exploitation of the elderly and vulnerable adults continues to be a widespread issue in Tallahassee, Florida, and the surrounding areas.
-Our financial abuse lawyers at Brooks, LeBoeuf, Foster, Gwartney, Leace & Hobbs, P.A. are prepared to answer your questions and help protect you or your loved one from being exploited financially.
+Our financial abuse lawyers at Brooks LeBoeuf, P.A. are prepared to answer your questions and help protect you or your loved one from being exploited financially.

 We know from personal experience and the cases we work on with you serious this crime is.
 Together, we have over one hundred years combined experience that we will apply to your case as we advocate for you.
 Do not wait to call us at (850) 222-2000 to schedule your free consultation.
 We are right here, available to serve Tallahassee and the surrounding areas, and have an attorney on-call 24 hours a day for you!